Getting Started

 Install PG

-pig ext add -v 18 -y pgsql timescaledb postgis vector pg_duckdb pg_mooncake # Install PG 18 kernel and extensions, auto-confirm
+pig ext add -v 18 -y pgsql timescaledb postgis vector pg_duckdb pg_mooncake # install PG 18 kernel and extensions, auto-confirm

-# This command automatically translates packages to:
+# This command will translate aliases to actual packages

-INFO[20:34:44] translate alias 'pgsql' to package: postgresql$v postgresql$v-server postgresql$v-libs postgresql$v-contrib postgresql$v-plperl postgresql$v-plpython3 postgresql$v-pltcl postgresql$v-llvmjit
+INFO[20:34:44] translate alias 'pgsql' to package: postgresql$v postgresql$v-server postgresql$v-libs postgresql$v-contrib postgresql$v-plperl postgresql$v-plpython3 postgresql$v-pltcl

 INFO[20:34:44] translate extension 'timescaledb' to package: timescaledb-tsl_18